Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 ![CVAR](/assets/images/block_boot/hist_month_ret.png)

 We can observe from the shape of the return distributions (the dots) that the two ETFs are strongly correlated.
-In addition, there is only 47 dots, so we might not a good representation of what could happen in a tail scenario.
+In addition, there is only 47 dots, so we might not have a good representation of what could happen in a tail scenario.

 To get a better understanding of the risk that we inquire, we use block bootstrapping to generate monthly scenarios.
 This is done by randomly selecting four sequences of five consecutive days from the daily data and then accumulate the returns for these dates to create a monthly realization.
 We perform this task 1.000 times.
-We use the same dates for all assets, to preserve the correlation between assets and the blocks of dates ensure that we don't destroy the autocorrelation.
+We use the same dates for all assets to preserve the correlation between assets and the blocks of dates ensure that we don't destroy the autocorrelation.
 The 1.000 scenarios is shown in the following graph.

 ![CVAR](/assets/images/block_boot/Block_bootstrap.png)